scandum/wolfsort/README.md

 -------------
 While an adaptive merge sort is very fast at sorting ordered data, its inability to effectively partition is its greatest weakness.
 Radix sort on the other hand is unable to take advantage of sorted data.
-While quicksort is fast at partitioning, a radix counting sort is faster on medium-sized arrays in the 1K - 1M element range.
+While quicksort is fast at partitioning, a radix sort is faster on medium-sized arrays in the 1K - 1M element range.

 Fluxsort
 --------